-We created our sample of P3 trials using a list of search terms on ClinicalTrials.gov for the following neurological diseases: Alzheimer's disease, Parkinson disease, Amyotrophic lateral sclerosis, Huntington's disease, Relapsing Multiple Sclerosis, Progressive Multiple Sclerosis, Headache, Epilepsy, TBI and Stroke.
-All P3 and phase 2 / 3 trials with actual primary completion dates from January 1, 2011- January 1, 2021 were downloaded from ClinicalTrials.gov for screening.
+We created our sample of phase 3 trials using a list of search terms on ClinicalTrials.gov for the following neurological diseases: Alzheimer's disease, Parkinson disease, Amyotrophic lateral sclerosis, Huntington's disease, Relapsing Multiple Sclerosis, Progressive Multiple Sclerosis, Headache, Epilepsy, TBI and Stroke.
+We chose these disease areas because of the volume of clinical research for each as well as the existence of literature on drug development in these areas.
+All phase 3 and phase 2 / 3 trials with primary completion dates January 1, 2011- January 1, 2021 were downloaded from ClinicalTrials.gov for screening.

-Inclusion criteria were a) treatment involving a drug or biologic; b) at least one US or CAD, EU, UK, Australian research site, and c) disease modifying treatment or targeting a symptom that is widely used as measure of disease modification of the condition.
-We excluded trials where: a) the primary purpose was diagnostic or screening; b) trials were preceded by a P3 or P4 trial that started >1 year earlier.
+Inclusion criteria were a) treatment involving a drug or biologic; b) at least one research site in US, Canada, EU, UK, or Australia, and c) involving an intervention that is purportedly disease modifying or that targets a symptom regarded as a proxy for disease modification.
+We excluded trials where: a) the primary purpose was diagnostic or screening; b) trials were preceded by a phase 3 or 4 trial that started >1 year earlier.

-We first searched for P3 trial publications on ClinicalTrials.gov.
+We first searched for phase 3 trial publications on ClinicalTrials.gov.
 When publications were not linked, we conducted searches on Google Scholar and OVID (MEDLINE and EMBASE).
 If we were unable to find any publications, we used results deposited on ClinicalTrials.gov.

-Matching P3 Trials to Prior P2 Trials
+Matching Phase 3 Trials to Prior Phase 2 Trials

-For every P3 trial in our sample, we searched for “matched” P2 trials.
-For a P2 trial to be an eligible match for the P3 trials in our sample, it had to 1) have started at least one year earlier than the P3 trial, and 2) investigate the same treatment in the same condition.
-To find potential matches, we searched references of P3 trial publications and ClinicalTrials.gov for matching P2 trials.
-If the drug received FDA approval, we searched approval documents.
-When we could not find any matched P2 trials, corresponding authors or sponsors of P3 trial results were queried.
+For every phase 3 trial in our sample, we searched for “matched” phase 2 trials.
+A phase 3 trial was considered to have a phase 2 match if: 1) if it investigate the same treatment in the same condition and 2) the phase 2 started at least one year earlier than the phase 3 trial Potential matches were sought using references in phase 3 trial publications, ClinicalTrials.gov, and @accessFDA searches.
+When we could not find any matched phase 2 trials, corresponding authors of phase 3 trial results were queried.

 Extractions

-We extracted positivity status from each matched P2 trial.
-To be deemed “positive”, P2 trials must have had a primary clinical or “validated surrogate” efficacy endpoint and be positive on that endpoint based on what was specified in the trial.
-We consulted neurologist co-authors and additional neurologists on whether surrogates were considered reasonably validated.
-The only surrogate that we considered reasonably validated was number of gadolinium-enhancing lesions for multiple sclerosis trials.
+We extracted from each phase 3 in our sample it’s completion status, primary outcome positivity status, the proportion of patients who withdrew due adverse events in each arm, approval status for any indication at the time of trial indication, funding (industry vs non-industry), and phase (2/3 or 3).

-From each P3 trial in our sample, we extracted termination status, positivity status, SMD on primary efficacy endpoint, proportion of patients who withdrew due adverse events in each arm, approval status for any indication at the time of trial indication, funding (industry vs non-industry), and phase.
+We extracted the following items from all P2 trials that were deemed matches for phase 3 trials: [nothing extracted at all?].
+We also determined the positivity status of all matched phase 2 trials based on whether trials a) used a primary clinical or reasonably validated efficacy surrogate endpoint, and b) whether the trial was deemed to have refuted the null hypothesis on the primary endpoint.
+Neurologist co-authors (initials) and additional neurologists provided input on whether surrogates were reasonably validated.

-Prevalence of P3 Bypass
+Prevalence of Phase 3 Bypass

-Our primary outcome was to estimate the prevalence of bypassing across neurological indications in our sample.
-We calculated the proportion of P3 trials that were launched using four different levels of evidence: 1) Preceded by a P2 trial that was positive on a primary clinical or validated surrogate endpoint; 2) Preceded by an P2 that provided evidence other than that from primary efficacy result (Ambiguous).
-This category was split into two: a) Preceded by a P2 trial that was non-positive on clinical or validated surrogate endpoints and b) Preceded by a P2 trial that investigated proof of concept endpoints, only investigated safety, or used non-validated surrogate endpoints; and 3) P3 trials were not preceded by a P2 trial in the same indication with the same drug (“True Bypass”).
+Our primary outcome was the prevalence of P2 bypass across all neurological indications in our sample.
+We calculated the proportion of phase 3 trials that were launched using three different levels of evidence: 1) Preceded by a P2 trial that was positive on a primary clinical or validated surrogate endpoint; 2) Preceded by an P2 that provided evidence other than that from primary efficacy result (Ambiguous).
+This category was split into two: a) Preceded by a P2 trial that was non-positive on clinical or validated surrogate endpoints and b) Preceded by a P2 trial that investigated proof of concept endpoints, only investigated safety, or used non-validated surrogate endpoints; and 3) phase 3 trials were not preceded by a P2 trial in the same indication with the same drug (“True Bypass”).
 For our purposes, all trials that were not in the first category were deemed to have bypassed P2.